-The Governance Code recommends that the Audit Committee should comprise at least three members who are independent non-executive directors and should include one member with recent and relevant financial experience, and that the Audit Committee as a whole should have competence relevant to the sector in which the Company operates.
-The Audit Committee currently comprises two members, Richard Price and Roger Lovering, both of whom are Independent Non-Executive Directors, and the Company intends to appoint a third Independent Non-Executive Director once appointed to the Board.
-The Audit Committee is chaired by Richard Price.
-As a result, on Admission, the composition of the Audit Committee will not comply with the Governance Code.
-The Board believes this will not have an impact on the Group’s governance in practice and following the appointment of an additional Independent Non-Executive Director, as described above, the composition of the Audit Committee will fully comply with the Governance Code.
+The Governance Code recommends that the Audit Committee should comprise at least three members who are Independent Non-Executive Directors and should include one member with recent and relevant financial experience, and that the Audit Committee as a whole should have competence relevant to the sector in which the Company operates.
+The Audit Committee comprises three members.
+It is chaired by Richard Price and its other members are Roger Lovering and Clare Salmon.

 The Audit Committee meets at least four times a year at appropriate intervals to coincide with key dates in the financial reporting and audit cycle and at such other times as required.

 The Audit Committee’s responsibilities include monitoring and reviewing the Group’s accounting procedures and internal financial controls (including the effectiveness of the internal audit provider); reviewing the effectiveness of the external audit process and making recommendations to the Board concerning the appointment, re-appointment and removal of the external auditor; considering the independence and objectivity of the external auditors; and reviewing and monitoring the content and integrity of the annual financial statements and any formal announcements relating to the Company’s financial performance before submission to the Board for approval.Terms of Reference